 - Monthly meetings with the program directors

-The application process for this program consists of a brief narrative, no more than two pages (we need more of a word count for this probably), that addresses the following:
+The application process for this program consists of a brief narrative, no more than two pages, that addresses the following:

 - What will be the guiding questions for your work in this fellowship?